CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Proposed Approach

-We pose the response generation problem as a reinforcement learning (RL) task.
+To be able to optimize the proposed $R_3$ reward function, which is not differentiable w.r.t. the policy network (implemented as a Seq2Seq model) parameters, we pose the response generation problem as a reinforcement learning (RL) task.
+Then, we apply REINFORCE~\cite{williams1992simple} to obtain a differentiable objective function, as described next.
 Each instance of the context-to-response generation task is considered as an episode in the RL formulation.
-The episode consists of several actions taken by the agent, in our case the decoder.
+The state consists of the tokenized dialog context and the set of response tokens generated until the previous timestep.
+Each episode consists of several actions taken by the agent, in our case the decoder, spanning the generation of a complete response.
 Each action corresponds to generation of an output token.
-When the agent generates an EOS (end-of-sequence) token or has produced a max number of allowed tokens ($T$), the episode ends and the environment (the response retrieval model) generates the $R_3$ reward, for the $\langle$context $c$, generated response $r\rangle$ pair.
+The episode ends when the agent generates an EOS (end-of-sequence) token or has produced a max number of allowed tokens ($T$).
+Then the response retrieval model generates the $R_3$ reward, for the $\langle$context $c$, generated response $r\rangle$ pair.